Greemq/transit_new/README.md

-  # Anomaly Monitoring System (1)
+  # Anomaly Monitoring System

-  This is a code bundle for Anomaly Monitoring System (1).
-The original project is available at https://www.figma.com/design/EgWVlpk70U5D2r77KtuSvi/Anomaly-Monitoring-System--1-.
+  This is a code bundle for Anomaly Monitoring System.
+The original project is available at https://www.figma.com/design/BCDyxb0VguxYTaD770DjfH/Anomaly-Monitoring-System.

   ## Running the code